 Rule 1422.
-Only standard, recognizable signals for longshore crane operations shall be used.
+Only standard, recognizable signals for longshore crane operations shall be used as shown in Figures 14.1 through 14.7.

 Rule 1423.
 Cranes with variable radius booms shall be fitted with effective boom stops or limit switches if boom elevation can exceed the maximum intended boom angle from horizontal.